 Socotra photography tour ITINERARY

-This itinerary is an indication of what we will do.
+This Socotra photography tour itinerary is an indication of what we will do.
 It is very flexible and we may change things.
-Since there are only flights to and from Socotra every Thursday, our tour will be 15 days long.
+Since there are only flights to and from Socotra every Tuesday, our tour will be 15 days long.

 Dubai | Hadiboh | Delisha Beach